fmuk/aichatdl/README.md

 - No data is sent to or stored on external servers.

 ## Reporting Issues
-If you encounter any bugs or issues, please report them to the author or on the extension's GitHub repository (if available).
+If you encounter any bugs or issues, please report them on the [GitHub Issues page](https://github.com/fmuk/aichatdl/issues) of the project repository.

+## Contributing
+Contributions to the AI Chat Downloader project are welcome!
+Please feel free to submit pull requests or suggest improvements through the GitHub repository.

 ## Future Updates
 While there are no guaranteed future features planned, updates may be released to address any bugs or compatibility issues that arise.
+Keep an eye on the GitHub repository for any announcements or new releases.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPLv3).